Timber Decking Cost

 To prevent a slippery deck, you should apply a non-slip finish or non-slip GRP to the surface of your decking.

-How to Find & Hire a Timber Decking fitter
+How to Find and Hire a Decking Installer Near You

 For high-quality decking installation, you should consider hiring a decking professional who will ensure that your decking is fitted properly and lasts as long as possible.
 This should cost around £150 per day.